‘RHOA’ Star Phaedra Parks, 45, Stuns In Plunging Cut-Out Swimsuit

 The comments section of the vacation upload was flooded with messages from Phaedra’s millions of fans, with many making it clear that they couldn’t get over how good her body was looking.

-“Wow [you’re] looking awfully good,” one Instagram user commented.
 Another said, “You are gorgeous and such a wonderful mom.”

 “You a beautiful woman and you have a beautiful family,” a third person told Parks in the comments section.